CMU-313/spring24-nodebb-10/UserGuide.md

 **Our Testing of This Feature** :

-The tests can also be found src/posts/parse.js, where the feature itself is implemented.
+The tests can also be found tests/posts.js.
 These tests are sufficient because the entire feature surrounds whether an input containing words marked as profanity can be properly starred out, which is what the tests directly test for.
+We also have edge cases checked for, and ensured that posts are correctly modified, but also posts that are clean are left untouched.